yogonza524/ruleMachine/README.md

 # ruleMachine
-A simple rule machine system
+A simple rule logic machine system

 # Description
 The Rule Machine implements the logic for create the context rule, the working memmory, the resolver